Livvie

 Organise hands-on events like vegan cooking workshops, team dinners, or potlucks.
 These activities demonstrate the versatility of plant-based cuisine and strengthen team bonds.

-These initiatives can be implemented to support a vegan challenge, creating a comprehensive educational experience.
+These initiatives can be implemented to support a vegan employee challenge, creating a comprehensive educational experience.
 By empowering employees with knowledge and practical skills you inspire them to make informed choices about their personal diets and professional activities.

 A team of colleagues having fun together in a plant-based cooking class